 If you use Server Management Studio, the default settings will not allow you to see your database on the server.
 This is due to a minor error in Server Management Studio that arises from the new Object Explorer.
 By default, you will be presented with the following error message:

 Failed to retrieve data for this request.
 (Microsoft.SqlServer.Mangement.Sdk.Sfc) Additional information: An exception occurred while executing a Transact-SQL statement or batch.
 (Microsoft.SqlsServer.ConnectionInfo) The server principal “username_xx” is not able to access the database “database_xx_db” under the current security context.
 (Microsoft SQL Server, Error: 916)

 The problem is solved by selecting "Databases" in Server Management Studio and pressing "F7".

 This will show "Object Explorer Details" in the window to the right.
 Here, right-click in the upper tables, marked in red in the picture below, to deselect the "Collation" view.

 Then "Databases" are re-selected and an update of the list will show the databases on the server.

-Article from category Microsoft SQL Server
+Article from the support category: Microsoft SQL Server